Washington Township, Burlington County, New Jersey: Local government

 Washington Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The governing body is comprised of a three-member Township Committee, whose members are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with one seat coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor.

-As of 2023, the members of the Washington Township Council are Mayor Daniel L. James (R, term on council and as mayor ends December 31, 2022), Deputy Mayor Paul Seybold (R, term on committee end 2023; term as deputy mayor ends 2022) and C. Leigh Gadd Jr. (R, 2024).
+As of 2023, the members of the Washington Township Council are Mayor Daniel L. James (R, term on council ends December 31, 2025; term as mayor ends 2023), Deputy Mayor Paul Seybold (R, term on committee and as deputy mayor ends 2023) and C. Leigh Gadd Jr. (R, 2024).

 In July 2018, Paul Seybold was selected to fill the seat expiring in December 2020 that had been held by Daniel James.

+Washington Township shares a municipal court with neighboring Bass River Township; the court is located in New Gretna, Bass River Township.

 In 2018, the township had an average property tax bill of $3,438, the lowest in the county, compared to an average bill of $6,872 in Burlington County and $8,767 statewide.

 Federal, state, and county representation

-Washington Township is located in the 3rd Congressional District and is part of New Jersey's 9th state legislative district.
+Washington Township is located in the 3rd Congressional District and is part of New Jersey's 8th state legislative district.

-In redistricting following the 2010 census, the township was in the 2nd congressional district, which was in effect from 2013 to 2022.